ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

 - Every cookbook build
 - Every promotion

-# Cookbook Build
+# The Build

-On every commit made to your git repository, a CI build will kick in the below build steps.
+On every commit made to your git repository, a CI build will kick start the below build steps.
 You will also need to complete these steps in less than ten minutes in an ideal CD world.
-I would highly recommend putting all of the steps above to your `Rakefile` and let `rake` be the tool that define your build steps, especially because we are using various tools here during the build.
+I would recommend putting all of the steps below to a `Rakefile` and let [`rake`](https://github.com/ruby/rake) be the tool that define your build steps, especially because we are using various tools here during the build.
 Using rake will make it easier for developers to run the build locally before committing them.

-Below are the typical build steps that should have.
-The sequence is important.
+Here are the typical build steps that you should have in sequential order:

 - Workspace clean up

-    Especially when you are using git, you want to avoid recloning your repository on every build as it will be very slow.
-Clean up your workspace before you proceed on any build steps.
-Deleting unversioned files.
+    Do note delete your entire build workspace as you would want to avoid recloning your repository on every build.
+It will be very slow.

-    In Jenkins, this step can be done by Jenkins Git Plugin
+    Clean up your workspace before you proceed on any build steps by undoing all of the changes from the previous buildi and deleting all of the unversioned files.

 - Bump version cookbook version